evanharmon/in-mono/headspace/aws/aws-vpc-logs-flow-logs.md

 - supports publish to CloudWatch Logs
 - can query with Athena when published to S3

+## Limitations

+- cannot be used to check packet loss

 ## Supported Levels

 can specify logs for the below levels: